bsubercaseaux/PackingChromaticTacas/README.md

 ```
 ilingeling p-6-11-plus-P5R5T5.icnf 8 -v
 ```
 to use 8 cores.
 As a result, the wall-clock time of the UNSAT result is barely above a minute!
+Also, note that even the total runtime is better than before!

 ![Screenshot displaying the time statistics for an iLingeling run on p-6-11-plus-P5R5T5.icnf](/img/time-cubes-6-11.png?raw=true "Time Statistics")

 ## TODO

-- [] Add a section on Symmetry Breaking in this README
+- [ ] Add a section on Symmetry Breaking in this README
-- [] Add a section on Verification in this README
+- [ ] Add a section on Verification in this README
-- [] Add more example formulas and placement files
+- [ ] Add more example formulas and placement files

-TODO